smartcontractcodes/doc.zk-evm/docs/build-on-linea/tooling/oracles/umbrella.md

 # Umbrella Network

-Umbrella Network, is a decentralized oracle service that provides blockchain projects with secure, scalable, and customizable data solutions.
+Umbrella Network is a decentralized oracle service that provides blockchain projects with secure, scalable, and customizable data solutions.

 Umbrella offers smart contracts a broad suite of solutions, whether it is any type of price feed for specific/custom needs, high frequency pricing updates, or aggregating large volumes of data at scale.
 Secured by a network of decentralized community validators, Umbrella can provide any data that you need when you need it.